Druwerd/mail_service/README.md

 ## Language and Technology choices

-* Ruby - because it is simple yet powerful with many useful tools and libraries available.
+* Ruby is simple, expresive, and powerful with many useful tools and libraries available.
-* Sinatra - because it is lightweight and a good choice for a web service with a small number of end points.
+* Sinatra is lightweight and a good choice for a web service with a small number of end points such as this one.

 ## Future Expansion